vcccaat/recipe-app/documents/discovery&planning.md

 - People prefer step-by-step instruction with visual presentations

+- People are willing to explore new taste by trying out recipe app

 ### Affinity Diagram:

 ![](affinity_diagram.jpg)

 ## Problems Identified

 How might we provide recipes that allow people to have a quality meal quickly and easily?

 (Yangkai)

 - It's hard to find the recipe that exactly match the ingredients that the user wants.

 - It's hard to find recipes that can be finished within a desired time period.